Diabolocom-Research/HISI-interface/docs/INTEGRATION_GUIDE.md

 # ASR Backend Integration Guide

-This comprehensive guide provides everything you need to integrate your own ASR models and engines into the ASR Interface.
+This comprehensive guide provides everything you need to integrate your own ASR models and engines into the HISI Interface.
 The system uses a modular, protocol-based architecture that makes it easy to add new backends without modifying the core server logic.

 ## Table of Contents